-Sapa, or also Sa Pa, is a small town surrounded by stunning rice fields in North Vietnam, just about 25km from the Chinese border.
-The town was established by the French in 1922 as a Hill station and lies on an altitude of 1500 meter.
-Because of its high elevation the climate is colder than the rest of Vietnam and in the winter period (around January) it gets even close to 0 degrees Celsius!
-Don’t worry you will find (fake) North Face winter clothing in every store:).
+SaPa, or also Sa Pa, is a small town surrounded by stunning rice fields in North Vietnam.
+This beautiful town is located about 25 km South from the Chinese border and was established by the French as a Hill Station in 1922.
+The local climate is colder than the rest of Vietnam due to its high elevation.
+In the winter period (around January) the temperature can reach close to 0 degrees Celsius!
+Don’t worry if you are not prepared for this.
+In the center of SaPa you will find a large offering of (fake) North Face winter clothing.

 For delicious food and a great atmosphere, we recommend to try out the food at Good Morning Vietnam.